Bypass Boolean-Based iOS Jailbreak Detection with Frida

 Modifying the Values

-Now that we got a Boolean value of 1 getting returned, we need to focus on writing a script to flip that to bypass that jailbreak detection.
+Now that we got a Boolean value of 1 getting returned, we need to focus on writing a script to flip that to bypass the jailbreak detection.
 Below is the script we can use:

 Note: similar to the above script, this can be used for other apps if you change the class name, function name and the value to modify.